rezaraul/VSD_SOC_DESIGN_AND_PLANNING/README.md

 # Day 1
 OpenLane is an open-source flow automation tool designed to facilitate the design and implementation of digital integrated circuits.
 Developed by Efabless in collaboration with the open-source hardware community, OpenLane integrates various open-source tools into a single flow for ASIC design.

-OpenLane is already installed on the Ubuntu system, which is running on a virtual machine that provided by VSD corporation.
+OpenLane is already installed on the Ubuntu system, which is running on a virtual machine.
 All relevant files are located in the "work" folder on the desktop.

 ![App Screenshot](https://github.com/rezaraul/VSD_SOC_DESIGN_AND_PLANNING/blob/main/images/1.JPG)